Swiss Fail on India’s Shivling But Open New Route on Its Neighbor

 Shivling and the Bhagirathi massif lie in the heart of Garhwal Himalaya.
 It is a well-known spot for climbers, especially for Siegrist.
 Twenty years ago, he was a member of the team that made the first ascent of the northwest pillar of Thalay Sagar, also in the area.

 Siegrist has climbed around the world but has a special affection for the North Face of the Eiger and for Patagonia, where he has led nearly 20 expeditions.
 He has often paired with Thomas Huber on new routes like Har Har Mahadev on Cerro Kishwar in 2017 in the Indian Himalaya.
-Siegrist also did In Memoriam, a new route with Thomas and Alex Huber on the Eiger North Face, and the first repetition of Jeff Lowe’s Metanoia.
+Siegrist also worked on the In Memoriam project, a new route with Thomas and Alex Huber on the Eiger North Face, and the first repetition of Jeff Lowe’s Metanoia.

 Jonas Schild, born in 1992, is an IFMGA mountain guide specializing in high-level sport climbing, but also ice climbing in winter and trad routes on rock in summer.